cucumber/docs/content/configuration.md

 }
 ```

-You can run this test in the same way you run your other JUnit tests, using
+You can run this test in the same way you run other JUnit tests, using
-your IDE or your build tool (for example `mvn test`).
+an IDE or a build tool (for example `mvn test`).

 To use the JUnit runner you need to add the following dependencies: